IanLewis42/GravStorm/readme.txt

 Up/Forwards fires your 'normal' weapon (rapid fire, low damage) Down/Back fires your 'special' weapon (limited ammo, more damage, various types) Thrust/Joystick Button fires your engine.

+Android uses touch screen controls, described in the instructions available from teh first menu.

 Some levels have a race track.
 This should be described in the level text.
 Current lap time, last completed lap time and best lap time for this game are displayed in the status panel.